MRU-CSIS-1501-201704-001/general-design-marking/README.md

 ---

+- [ ] keep your methods short - anything more than 20 lines and I'm gonna start getting cranky!
+Prefer lots of small, well-focused methods over larger globs.
+- [ ] likewise, keep your parameter lists short - anything over 3 (especially for the tennis scoring assignment) is highly suspect.
+Prefer methods that have 0 or 1 argument.
+2 is OK.
+3 is pushing it.

+---

 - [ ] you should briefly document things that aren't obvious and/or that come from external sources (a brief note and a URL is fine)
 - [ ] you don't need to comment code that already speaks for itself